1sarthak7/SpatialGraph/README.md

 SpatialGraph is not a beginner OpenGL script.

-It is a modular, multi-pass rendering engine that fuses AI-based hand tracking with modern OpenGL (Core Profile 3.3) to produce volumetric, glowing holographic strokes in real-world space.
+It is a modular, multi pass rendering engine that fuses AI-based hand tracking with modern OpenGL (Core Profile 3.3) to produce volumetric, glowing holographic strokes in real-world space.

 Draw dynamic energy ribbons directly into your environment using only your webcam and hand gestures.